rkprajapat/angular5-sidenav-boilerplate/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.

 ## Added Components
-This project has prebuilt responsive sidenav along with material and bootstrap embedded into it.
+This project has prebuilt responsive sidenav along with angular material and bootstrap embedded into it.

 ## Development server